Conditionally Parameterized, Discretization-Aware Neural Networks for Mesh-Based Modeling of Physical Systems: Introduction

 \section{Introduction}

 Numerical simulations of partial differential equations (PDEs) have become an indispensable tool in the study of complex physical systems.
 High-resolution simulations are, however, prohibitively expensive or intractable in many practical problems.
 Machine learning techniques have recently been explored to improve the efficiency and accuracy of traditional numerical methods.
-Successful applications include nonlinear model order reduction~\citep{guo2016convolutional,lee2018model, murata2020nonlinear}, model augmentation~\citep{singh2017machine, wu2018physics, karthikPRF2021}, and super-resolution~\citep{fukami2021machine, pradhan2020super, guo2020ssr}.
+Successful applications include nonlinear model order reduction~\citep{guo2016convolutional,lee2018model, murata2020nonlinear}, model augmentation~\citep{singh2017machine, wu2018physics, karthikPRF2021}, and super-resolution~\citep{fukami2021machine, pradhan2021variational, guo2020ssr}.
 Neural networks have also been used to replace traditional PDE-based solvers, and serve as a standalone prediction tool.
 Popular approaches include auto-regressive time-series predictions~\citep{xu2020multi, gonzalez2018deep, maulik2020reduced, mohan2019compressed, maulik2020time}, Physics-Informed Neural Networks (PINNs)~\citep{lagaris1998artificial, raissi2019physics, sun2020surrogate}.

-Despite promising results on canonical problems, the commonly used network architectures, mostly autoencoders and CNNs impose intrinsic limitations on their broader applications.
-An autoencoder generates a fixed mapping between the positions the global geometry and the encoded digits.
+Despite promising results on canonical problems, commonly used network architectures such as autoencoders and CNNs have inherent limitations.
+An autoencoder generates a fixed mapping between the geometric coordinates and the encoded digits.
 This limits their portability for new geometries and dynamic patterns.
 A CNN requires an interpolation of existing data to a structured, Euclidean space, introducing additional cost and error.
 Irregular geometry boundaries require constructs such as elliptic coordinate transformation~\citep{gao2020phygeonet} and Signed Distance Function (SDF)~\citep{guo2016convolutional}.
-Moreover, current models often ignore the hierarchical relations between heterogeneous features, and concatenate them into a single input vector, e.g. the common concatenation of the edge and node features in Graph Neural Networks (GNNs).
+Moreover, models often ignore the hierarchical relations between heterogeneous features, and concatenate them into a single input vector, e.g. the common concatenation of the edge and node features in Graph Neural Networks (GNNs).
 The learning of high-order terms remains mostly unguided -- even simple quadratic terms are often fitted via a number of hidden units in a brute-force manner.